JuliaEnergy/PowerDynamics.jl/README.md

 ## Funding

-Development of `PowerDynamics.jl` was funded by the *German Federal Ministry for Economic Affairs and Climate Action*
+Development of `PowerDynamics.jl` was in part funded by the *German Federal Ministry for Economic Affairs and Climate Action*

 <img src="bmwk_logo_en.svg" width="300"/>